etdirksen/Election-Analysis/README.md

-# Challenge 3, Deliverable 3: Election Analysis
+# Election Analysis

 ## Project Overview
-Initially we were helping our friends Seth and Tom to do an analysis on the election results, based on the data source provided under "Resources".
-After we completed our initial analysis, the Colorado Board of Elections commission gave me some additional tasks to complete the election audit of a recent local congressional election.
+Initially, I was going to do an analysis on the election results, based on the data source provided under "Resources".
+After I completed my initial analysis, the Colorado Board of Elections commission gave me some additional tasks to complete the election audit of a recent local congressional election.

 1. Find the total number of votes cast
 2. Make a complete list of candidates who received votes